 The Prevention and Combating of Hate Crimes and Hate Speech Bill or Hate Bill is a new draft Bill from Parliament.
 The Hate Bill criminalises hates crimes and hate speech.
 We all need to take notice of Hate Crimes and Hate Speech Bill, not least, because it creates two new criminal offences.
-As conscientious, engaged citizens we also need to scrutinise any legislation that may be in conflict with other rights such as freedom of expression.
+The Bill, importantly, proposes a way for combating hateful acts and speech which is an important step in the transformation of our society.
+But, as conscientious and engaged citizens we also need to scrutinise any legislation that may be in conflict with other rights such as freedom of expression.
 But is the Hate Bill a good Bill?
 Is it going to work?
 And do we need a Hate Crimes and Hate Speech Bill?

 What is a hate crime?